DebeshJha/ColonSegNet/README.md

 </pre>

 ## Contact
-Please contact debesh@simula.no, sharib.ali@eng.ox.ac.uk and nikhilroxtomar@gmail.com for any further questions.
+Please contact debesh@simula.no and nikhilroxtomar@gmail.com for any further questions.